 ‘Well, you can open it now, you’re free to go inside, you have a chaperone.’

 He doesn’t move.
 ‘It’s her room.
 After she died, I moved all her things in there.
 Her clothes, her jewellery, her collection of vinyl.
-Boxes and boxes of old photographs.
-And her journals.’
+Boxes and boxes of old photographs. and her journals.’

-‘Journals?
+‘Journals?’
 The newly-appointed part-time archivist at the State Library is curious.
 ‘You never mentioned journals before.’

-‘Well, she kept journals.
+‘Great-Aunt Gertrude kept journals.
 She wrote almost everyday, she told me.
 About what was happening, about what she was thinking.
 They’re sort-of old-fashioned blogs, I suppose.
 She imagined some of it might even be published one day.’

 ‘What are they like?’